Taubman College of Architecture and Urban Planning: History

+Eliel Saarinen, the architect behind the campus of Cranbrook, joined the architecture faculty in 1923.
+He taught Henry Booth, the son of Cranbrook's founder George Gough Booth, at the architecture school.

 In 1876, the University of Michigan became one of the first universities in the United States to offer courses in architecture, led by influential Chicago architect William Le Baron Jenney.
 After thirty years, a degree program within the Department of Engineering was established in 1906, under the direction of Emil Lorch, who served to administer the program and its ever-evolving iterations until 1937.
 Housed in what is now Lorch Hall on Central Campus, the program quickly grew into the Department of Architecture by 1913.
 In 1923, world-renowned architect Eliel Saarinen joined the faculty of the department, with which he was associated during his design, construction, and subsequent presidency of the Cranbrook Academy of Art.

-By 1930, the College of Architecture had been established.
+By 1931, the College of Architecture had been established with 370 students and 27 faculty members.
 In 1932, Donald F. White became the first Black graduate from the department.
 The department grew to become the College of Architecture and Design in 1939, introducing Landscape Architecture and, by 1948, one of the first Master of City Planning degrees.
 The 1940s also saw the college taking a progressive role with regards to architectural research, establishing the Architecture Research Laboratory that would pioneer the integration of design, construction, technology, planning and research.
 In 1965, the Landscape Architecture program moved to the university's School of Natural Resources.

 In 1968, the college made history by establishing the first-ever doctoral program in architecture, fueled by a strong level of academic inquiry into the field.
 In 1974, many positive changes took place in the college, including the separation of programs into the College of Architecture and Urban Planning and the School of Art and Design.
 During this same year, the programs outgrew their home on Central Campus and found a new home on North Campus, the Art and Architecture Building, in which both schools remain to this day.